-The Bedlington Terrier was developed in the village of Bedlington, Northumberland, England.
-Known as gypsy dogs, Bedlingtons are agile dogs valued as racing and rabbit coursing dogs.
-They may have a comical and enthusiastic personality but they can detect suspicious actions, making them good watch dogs.
-Their lamb-like coat does not require stripping but should be clipped to maintain that crisp look.
-With a moderate energy level, they can match their owner’s energy and pace without complaint.
+The Bedlington terrier was developed in the village of Bedlington, Northumberland, England.
+Known as the gypsy dog, the Bedlington is an agile dog valued as a racing and rabbit coursing dog.
+It may have a comical and enthusiastic personality but it can detect suspicious actions, making it a good watchdog.
+Its lamblike coat does not require stripping, but it should be clipped to maintain that crisp look.
+With a moderate energy level, it can match its owner’s energy and pace without complaint.

-The Bedlington Terrier was developed in the village of Bedlington, Northumberland, England.
-They used to be known as gypsy dogs because they helped gypsies and poachers hunt rats and badgers.
-When it caught the attention of the Lord of Rothbury, it was named Rodbury Terrier, Rothbury Terrier and Rothbury’s Lamb.
-The first one to be called Bedlington Terrier was Joseph Ainsley’s dog named Ainsley’s Piper in 1825.
+The Bedlington terrier was developed in the village of Bedlington, Northumberland, England.
+It used to be known as the gypsy dog because it helped gypsies and poachers hunt rats and badgers.
+When it caught the attention of the Lord of Rothbury, it was named Rodbury terrier, Rothbury terrier, and Rothbury’s lamb.
+The first one to be called Bedlington terrier was Joseph Ainsley’s dog named Ainsley’s Piper in 1825.

-Bedlingtons were valued as racing and rabbit coursing dogs.
-To increase their speed and agility, it is believed that they were crossed with the Whippet.
-Having similarities with the Kerry Blue Terrier, Dandie Dinmont Terrier and Soft Coated Wheaten Terrier, some speculate that they may share the same ancestry.
+The Bedlington was valued as a racing and rabbit coursing dog.
+To increase its speed and agility, it is believed that it was crossed with the whippet.
+Having similarities with the Kerry blue terrier, Dandie Dinmont terrier, and soft-coated wheaten terrier, some speculate that they may share the same ancestry.

 The breed officially joined the ring show during the 1800s.
 The National Bedlington Terrier Club, on the other hand, was formed in England in 1877.

 With lamblike features, the Bedlington is a graceful and agile dog.
 It stands 38–40 centimetres tall at the withers and weighs 18–23 pounds.
 It has a rounded head with no stop, almond-shaped eyes, and close-fitting lips.